School of Education

 K–12 music education is a collaboration between the School of Education and the Department of Music.
 This program offers undergraduate bachelor of music (B.M.) students the opportunity to complete requirements for a bachelor of music and obtain licensure as a K–12 music teacher in North Carolina in four years.
 Students will be prepared for N.C. licensure in teaching music at the K–12 grade level.

-To be recommended for N.C. licensure, K–12 music education students must complete Praxis testing appropriate to their content area.
+To be recommended for N.C. licensure, K–12 music education students must complete edTPA and Praxis testing appropriate to their content area.
 More information about the testing requirements is available on the School of Education testing website.

 Program Requirements